nennigb/amc2moodle/docker/README.md

 For instance, the container can be run in CLI (in detached mode) with the following command:
 ```
-docker run --name amc2moodle -d -v "DIRA:/tmp/work" -v "DIRB:/tmp/daemon" ghcr.io/luclaurent/amc2moodle
+docker run --name amc2moodle -d -v "DIRA:/tmp/work" -v "DIRB:/tmp/daemon" ghcr.io/nennigb/amc2moodle
 ```

 NB: `DIRA` and `DIRB` must be absolute paths.

-** it is recommended to use only empty folder with no critical contents for `DIRA` and `DIRB`. **
+**it is recommended to use only empty folder with no critical contents for `DIRA` and `DIRB`.**

 The container can be stopped using the following command
 ```